 Address: 57840 Cortez Dr, Yucca Valley, CA 92284, United States

 Get your cowboy hats and boots ready when you visit the Knob Hill Ranch, located just on the left side of the Joshua Tree National Park.
 This thousand-square-mile ranch offers more than just a horseback riding experience.
 Here, you and your family can enjoy a ranch vacation, trail rides, and a guest house rental.

-The spacious guest house features breathtaking vistas of both the desert and the surrounding mountains.
-It also comes furnished with furniture and tools that visitors may need to have a comfortable stay.
+The spacious guest house features breathtaking vistas of the desert and the surrounding mountains.
+It also comes furnished with furniture and tools that visitors may need for a comfortable stay.
 Additionally, visitors will have the opportunity to ride horses around the Mojave desert while staying at Knob Hill Ranch.

 Luckily, this horseback riding ranch is not just for the ones who know how to ride horses!
-Even if you’ve never been on horseback before, you may participate in the ranch’s guided excursions, which are available to all visitors.
+Even if you’ve never been on horseback before, you may participate in the ranch’s guided excursions available to all visitors.

 Knob Hill Ranch provides visitors with the chance to take riding lessons as well as urges them to warm up on their horses in the corral before heading out on the trails.
 As soon as you feel confident enough, you may ride towards Joshua Tree and take in the scenery of the desert and the mountains!

 See Related: Best State and National Parks in South Carolina